[this history was written in autumn 2019]

 There was no single moment in which I realized how wrong I was.
 I slowly realized it as I studied social and economic history and read more research on global development.
 The lectures by Jesus Crespo-Cuaresma at the University of Innsbruck were important and the book that had the biggest influence on me at that time was Amartya Sen’s ‘Development as Freedom’.

 This slow realization, more than a decade ago, set me on the path to build Our World in Data.
-Since then it has been my aim to make the research and data accessible that would bring this perspective to everyone.
+Since then it has been my aim to make the research and data accessible that would offer this perspective to everyone.
 To provide the perspective that I needed myself, when I was younger, has been a big motivation for spending the last 8 years on this.

 Many of us don’t have a good understanding of global problems and change.
 This is not because the evidence isn’t available.
 Many of the relevant questions are very well-studied by thousands of researchers in the environmental and social sciences.
 But unfortunately it is very poorly communicated, with the research hidden behind paywalls and the data stored in dull, inaccessible databases.
 And science that is not communicated is of not much help, it is just a stack of papers in a drawer.